Fintech Industry Overview

 Gamification

 Gamification in the context of fintech app development refers to the placement of interactive dashboards, the issuance of personal badges, and the engagement of people to fulfil certain activities.
 Investment applications use this strategy to entice users to start investing even if they don’t have any money, by giving fantasy trading.
-Gamification enhances user engagement and reduces the learning curve, making finance, accounting, and investment more accessible.

 RPA is a technique that uses bots to automate routine and repetitive processes that do not require human intelligence.
-Data entry or information processing, for example, can be delegated to bots to free up your staff’s time and minimise operating costs.
+Data entry or information processing, for example, can be delegated to bots to free up your staff’s time and minimize operating costs.

 Biometric identification

 Face and voice recognition, analysis of fingerprints, and more advanced techniques such as palm vein patterns, iris identification, and retinal scanning are all part of biometric authentication.
-These authentication techniques will considerably improve the security of users’ finances and will be able to completely replace PINs and passwords, which frequently fail.

 Smart Contracts

 Although smart contracts are built on blockchain, they are much more than that because they use automated clearinghouses and central securities depositories for bond issuance.
 Smart contracts remove third parties and improve transfer efficiency by increasing speed and lowering expenses.
-They also increase openness and accountability while decreasing overhead management.

 Types of Fintech Apps